AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * No need to add new content; the model can use existing content to optimize your game.

+  * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Probability-To-Leave Prediction Model](HighValueProjectTutorials/CreatingProbabilityToLeavePredictionModel.md)

   * No need to add new content; the model can use existing content to optimize your game.

+  * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Left-Too-Early Detection Model](HighValueProjectTutorials/CreatingLeftTooEarlyDetectionModel.md)